 Office of Energy Development

-The State Energy Program (SEP) has been with the state for decades, and is OED’s primary resource in the areas of renewable energy and energy efficiency education and outreach.
-Through the SEP, OED provides trainings and seminars, offers tax credits to homeowners and business to support distributed generation, and helps partner institutions secure grant funding to support related activities.
+The State Energy Program (SEP) has been with the state for decades, and is OED’s primary resource in the areas of renewable energy and energy efficiency programs, education and outreach.
+Through the SEP, OED provides trainings and seminars, offers tax credits to homeowners and business to support distributed generation, and helps partners secure grant funding to support related activities.
 Through the SEP program, OED is able to reach across the state, including Utah’s rural communities, to improve energy access, encourage economic opportunities and enhance the overall quality of life for Utah’s citizens.

 Utah Energy Infrastructure Authority

-For more information about the Office of Energy Development, contact Samantha Mary Julian, Director at email@example.com or 801-538-8726.
+For more information about the Governor’s Office of Energy Development, please contact OED’s executive director: